damelytineo/CLI-Data-Gem/README.md

 # FluVaccination

 Welcome!
-This gem provides a Command Line Interface (CLI) to an external data source -- a list of locations offering flu vaccination services in NYC -- with the help of HTTParty, it parses the data response to allow for methods that filter the data by zip-code.
-When prompted, the user would enter his/her zip_code, the program would then puts/print a numbered list of nearby locations within the zip_code, finally, the user would have the option of selecting one of the choices to obtain more details or simply typing in exit to exit the program.
+This gem provides a Command Line Interface (CLI) to an external data source -- a list of locations offering flu vaccination services in NYC -- with the help of HTTParty, it parses the data response to allow for methods that filter the data by zip code.
+When prompted, the user would enter his/her zip code, the program would then prints a numbered list of nearby locations within the zip code, finally, the user would have the option of selecting one of the choices to obtain more details or simply typing in exit to exit the program.

 ## Installation